This is the last of a series of three articles covering bottling water: Bottled Water Testing, Source Development, and Licensing and Labeling

 - Contaminated product recall plan

 In addition to the required information, many states impose licensing fees.
 The fees imposed vary greatly from no licensing fee for bottlers selling in Georgia to an initial licensing fee of $1,100 for bottlers wishing to sell product in New Jersey.
-While the state of New York currently does not have a bottling fee, bottlers wishing to sell in New York City will need to pay a fee of $695.
-(New York City is the only city in the United States that has its own bottled water licensing program.)
+While the state of New York currently does not have a bottling water fee, bottlers wishing to sell in New York City will need to pay a fee of $695.
+(New York City is the only city in the U.S. that has its own bottling water licensing program.)

 The time it takes to get licensed varies greatly from a couple of weeks to more than six months depending on the state and bottler.
 Some states such as New York are very specific about the type of information they require and closely scrutinize every application.
 Bottlers will be required to make modifications and/or submit new information if they fail to provide all of the proper documentation, or if the plants are not designed or configured in a manner to meet the state’s regulations.
 The most cost-effective and time-saving method to obtain licenses is to contact very early in the process the regulators of each state in which the product will be sold to discuss their regulatory requirements.
 It is much easier to change a blueprint design prior to building the plant and installing the equipment than to try to correct deficiencies in these areas later.